fairdataihub/fairdataihub.org/blog/posters-science-announcement.md

 That’s where [posters.science](https://posters.science/) comes in.
 We’re building a free and open-source platform that lets researchers easily share and discover posters that are Findable, Accessible, Interoperable, and Reusable (FAIR).
 The platform will streamline sharing to trusted repositories like Zenodo and Figshare, while using AI-powered tools to automatically extract rich metadata and generate a machine-friendly version of each poster (what we are calling poster.json) to minimize effort of the researchers.

 But we’re not stopping at here.
 Posters.science will also include smart-search capabilities to help researchers find posters and make discoveries by directly asking complex, meaningful questions like: “What new discoveries were presented at ARVO 2025 regarding the connection between the eye and Alzheimer’s disease?”.
+We will register not only posters shared through posters.science in our database but also all openly available posters on the net to create the largest registry of posters.

 By facilitating the preservation, indexing, and reuse of posters, we aim to unlock their untapped potential and turn these once-temporary artifacts into enduring research assets.